Week 2 of 4: Instrumentation and Noise Characterization

 from the covariance matrix and assumes:

 In real experiments, these assumptions often fail.
-Consider these scenarios relevant to your beam width measurements:
+Consider these scenarios relevant to your beam size measurements:

 Systematic errors in position: - If your